 The Regulator has prepared a Risk Assessment and Risk Management Plan (RARMP) for this application, which concludes that the proposed supply of the GM vaccine poses negligible risks to human health and safety and negligible risks to the environment.
-Licence conditions have been drafted for the proposed supply.
-The Regulator invites submissions on the RARMP, including draft licence conditions, to inform the decision on whether or not to issue a licence.
+Licence conditions have been imposed for the proposed supply.